dmassiani/Brunch-Bourbon/README.md

 ### Using Bower

-Outside dev :
+Outside watch :

 To add Bower component use **bower install (component) --save** To remove Bower component use **bower uninstall (component) --save**

-Inside dev :
+Inside watch :

-To add or update dependencies, modify the `component.json` file and run `bower install`.
+To add or update dependencies, modify the `component.json` file

+and run `bower install`.
 The component will be added to the `vendor` directory.

 ### Common issues